cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 - define the bootstrap part for the replica cluster.
 We can either bootstrap via streaming using the `pg_basebackup` section, or bootstrap from a volume snapshot or an object store using the `recovery` section
-- define the continuous recovery part (`spec.replica`) in the replica cluster.
-All we need to do is to enable the replica mode through option `spec.replica.enabled` and set the `externalClusters` name in option `spec.replica.source`
+- define the continuous recovery part (`.spec.replica`) in the replica cluster.
+All we need to do is to enable the replica mode through option `.spec.replica.enabled` and set the `externalClusters` name in option `.spec.replica.source`

 #### Example using pg_basebackup